cconrad/cconrad.github.io/_posts/2013-11-03-use-root-path-for-sudo-on-freebsd.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - System administration
 comments: true
-date: 2013-11-03 21:12:13 +0000
+date: 2013-11-03 21:12:13 +01:00
 date_gmt: 2013-11-03 20:12:13 +0000
 excerpt: "Sudo on FreeBSD uses the users PATH to find the command it is asked to run.
 Here's how to change that to use root's PATH instead.\r\n\r\n"
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - security
   - freebsd
-teaser: "Sudo on FreeBSD uses the users PATH to find the command it is asked to run.
-Here's how to change that to use root's PATH instead."
+teaser: Sudo on FreeBSD uses the users PATH to find the command it is asked to run.
+Here's how to change that to use root's PATH instead.
 title: Use root PATH for sudo on FreeBSD
 wordpress_id: 642
 wordpress_url: http://www.clausconrad.com/?p=642